Oleg Caetani: Life and career

 Caetani made his Australian conducting debut in 2001 with the Melbourne Symphony Orchestra (MSO).
-In January 2005, he became the MSO's Chief Conductor and Artistic Director.
-In 2007 he led the MSO on its second European tour, which took in performances in major centres including Berlin, Madrid, Milan and Paris (first time in history that an Australian orchestra played in those European capitals).
+In January 2005, he became the MSO's chief conductor and artistic director.
+In 2007 he led the MSO on its second European tour, which took in performances in major centres including Berlin, Madrid, Milan and Paris (the first time that an Australian orchestra played in those European capitals).
 In March 2008, the MSO announced the extension of Caetani's contract through to the end of 2010.
 He led the MSO in the Australian premieres of Brahms' Serenade No. 1, works by Enescu, Bartók, Schoenberg, Walton, Ravel, and Shostakovich's Symphonies No. 2 and No. 13 (Babi Yar) on 7 August 2008.
-His recording projects with the MSO include all the symphonies of Alexandre Tansman and the orchestral works of Rudi Stephan.
+His recording projects with the MSO included all the symphonies of Alexandre Tansman and the orchestral works of Rudi Stephan.
+In 2009, Caetani's contract was ended one year early after disagreements with the MSO management.

-He is regular guest at the Mariinsky Theatre where he has conducted the Russian Premiere of The Prisoner by Dallapiccola at the White Night Festival in 2015, etc.